Metal Slug (1996 video game): Reception and legacy

-Metal Slug garnered positive response upon its initial release.
-Japanese magazine Game Machine listed the game on their June 1, 1996 issue as being the seventh most-popular arcade game for the previous two weeks.
-In the United States, it was one of the top ten highest-grossing arcade games of 1996.
-The Neo Geo, iOS and Nintendo Switch versions hold a 84.50%, 68.33% and 80% respectively on the review aggregator GameRankings.
-It was included in the 2010 book 1001 Video Games You Must Play Before You Die.
-According to Famitsu, the "SNK Best Collection" re-release of Metal Slug on PlayStation sold over 8.064 copies in its first week on the market.
-The PC port sold 156,631 digital copies worldwide on Steam.

-Electronic Gaming Monthly heavily criticized the game's unfair difficulty and one-hit deaths, remarking that playing through the arcade version requires an inordinate amount of quarters, while the Neo Geo AES version's lack of an option for limited continues means players of all skill levels can complete it in a single sitting, with no motivation to play again or improve one's skill at the game.
+Upon its initial appearance, Metal Slug received mixed reviews.
+The four reviewers of Electronic Gaming Monthly heavily criticized the game's unfair difficulty and one-hit deaths, remarking that playing through the arcade version requires an inordinate amount of quarters, while the Neo Geo AES version's lack of an option for limited continues means players of all skill levels can complete it in a single sitting, with no motivation to play again or improve one's skill at the game.
 However, the four reviewers also concurred that the game is fun, chiefly due to its smooth and humorous animations.
-GamePros Major Mike agreed that the Neo Geo version suffers from low longevity, with too few levels and a complete lack of replay value, and also criticized the slowdown in the game, but Mike approved of the graphics, music, and arsenal of weapons, and summarized the game as "a soldier-slamming, side-scrolling, tour de force that dwarfs recent side-scrolling Neo shoot-em-ups, including the system's strongest platform offerings like Cyber-Lip and Top Hunter."
-AllGames Brett Alan Weiss and Kyle Knight praised its unique hand-drawn visual style, refined gameplay, simple controls, intense action, humor and replay value but criticized the game's slowdown when many objects are present on-screen, the overall length and found the music to be average.
-In conclusion, Knight regarded the title as one of the best side-scrolling shooters on Neo Geo.
-Jeuxvideo.coms nuktos praised the colorful graphics, humor, gameplay and sound design but criticized its short length.
+GamePro agreed that the Neo Geo version suffers from low longevity, with too few levels and a complete lack of replay value, and also criticized the slowdown in the game, but approved of the graphics, music, and arsenal of weapons, and summarized the game as "a soldier-slamming, side-scrolling, tour de force that dwarfs recent side-scrolling Neo shoot-em-ups, including the system's strongest platform offerings like Cyber-Lip and Top Hunter."